Accurately render even the largest data

 See the topics page for these and many other examples.

-The source code for datashader is maintained at our Github site, and is documented using the API link on this page.
+The source code for datashader is maintained on Github, and is documented using the API link on this page.

 We recommend the Getting Started Guide to learn the basic concepts and start using Datashader as quickly as possible.

 The User Guide covers specific topics in more detail.

 The API is the definitive guide to each part of

 Datashader, but the same information is available more conveniently via

 help() command as needed when using each component.